peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

     public PeterO.ExtendedFloat ScaleByPowerOfTwo(
         PeterO.BigInteger bigPlaces);

 Returns a number similar to this number but with the scale adjusted.

 <b>Parameters:</b>

- * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
-If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null.

  * <i>bigPlaces</i>: A BigInteger object.